patterson-tom/Sudoku-Reader-And-Solver/README.md

 Uses OpenCV and pytesseract to read an image of a sudoku grid into memory, and then solve the sudoku

 ## Requirements
-* python OpenCV livrary installed
+* python OpenCV library installed
 * pyTesseract installed